-You are prompted to select whether to enable 256-bit security strength for communication between the Management Server and the engines.
+In environments that comply with the ANSSI certification requirements, enable 256-bit security strength.
 This option requires all engines to be version 5.5 or higher.

 CAUTION: Engines with versions lower than 5.5 and SSL VPN gateways cannot communicate with the SMC when 256-bit encryption is used for the communication between the Management Server and the engines.